johndarrel/hide-my-wp/readme.txt

 Hide My WP Ghost hides all the common paths and patterns used but bots to detect that you are using WordPress.

-We also recommend you to install Premium Themes and Plugins and not just any WordPress plugin because the free plugins are usually made by beginners and they don't have security knowledge.